 What are the new hospital towers called?

 - The Dennis and Carol Troesh Medical Campus is the name for the entirety of the new building.
-The medical campus includes the new adult tower, the new children’s expansion tower and the shared five-story structure at their bases.
+The medical campus includes the new adult tower, Children's Hospital – East and the shared five-story structure at their bases.

 Why did you build the new hospitals?

 We learned Loma Linda University Medical Center — along with about half of the state's other hospitals — would soon not meet California's latest earthquake safety requirements for acute, inpatient care.
 To make sure we could continue serving our community, we started planning the new, earthquake-safe medical campus nearly a decade ago.